-- a biological or adoptive parent.
+- Biological or adoptive parent; - Foster parent;

-- a foster parent

-- o For Youth in Care (foster children)2, the educational rights holder is the foster parent.
-If there is no foster parent, the educational rights holder is the educational surrogate.
-If you are unsure of who the educational rights holder is, please contact the CPS Law Department.
+- o For Youth in Care (foster children),2 the educational rights holder is the foster parent.
+If there is no foster parent, the educational rights holder is the educational surrogate.3 If you are unsure of who the educational rights holder is, please contact the CPS Law Department. - Surrogate parent4; - Guardian; or - Individual acting in place of a biological or adoptive parent (including grandparents, stepparents, or other relative), with whom the child lives or an individual legally responsible for the child's welfare.